PubMatic/OpenWrap/README.md

 5. IndexExchange
 6. OpenX
 7. PubMatic
-8. Rubicon
+8. Rubicon Project
 9. Yieldbot

-We have a python build script which would help you build the wrapper tag with only partner adapters that you need and give you a minified tag which you can directly use.
+We have a python build script which helps you build the wrapper tag with only the adapters you need and give you a minimize tag which you can directly use.

 From the repository you have checked out, run combine.py.
 Once this file is executed, you will get owt.combine.js and owt.combine.min.js generated in directory named 'dist'.
-Combine.py contains adapterFiles array which holds all the partner adapters to be included in generated open wrapper js file.
-You may want to add or remove partner adapters to keep only required partners included in your tag.
+Combine.py contains adapterFiles array which holds all the adapters to be included in generated open wrapper js file.
+You may want to add or remove partner adapters to keep only your required partners in your tag.

 ## Deploy

-The generate script should be deployed on a test page before trying it on production.
+The generated script should be deployed on a test page before trying it on production.
-You can load the generated minified js either synchronously or asynchronously in your pages.
+You can load the generated minimized js either synchronously or asynchronously on your pages.
-To load minified js synchronously, you can use below tag in header section of your test page-
+To load minimized js synchronously, you can use below tag in the header section of your test page-

     <script type="text/javascript" src="/js/owt.combine.min.js"></script>

-And to load minified wrapper js script asynchronously before GPT using callback, you can use below tag-
+And to load minimized wrapper js script asynchronously before GPT using callback, you can use below tag-

     <!--GPT Tag with Callback begins here -->
     <script type="text/javascript">